Zak Starkey: The Who: 1996–2025

 On 15 April 2025, it was reported that Townshend and Daltrey had sacked Starkey as their drummer, due to a disagreement or miscommunication between Daltrey and Starkey.
 During a charity concert on 30 March at the Royal Albert Hall, Roger Daltrey stopped the show a few times, with Pete Townshend carrying on when he could not, due to a problem with sound levels.
 Daltrey ended the concert at the last song, saying "To sing that song I do need to hear the key, and I can’t.
 All I’ve got is drums going boom, boom, boom.
 I can’t sing to that".
 Daltrey later explained that the problem was caused by the sound person feeding a bad mix into his in-ear monitor, but Starkey took this as criticism of his playing, sniped back, and there were hurt feelings all round.

 Starkey stated: "I was surprised and saddened anyone would have an issue with my performance that night" but added: "I remain their biggest fan" and "wish them the best."
 On 19 April, the band publicly announced that Starkey would be remaining with the band after all, with Townshend stating that all communication issues between Starkey and the band had been "aired happily".
 However, a month later on May 18, Townshend announced on Instagram that Starkey would be leaving to pursue other projects.
 Starkey refuted this statement on Instagram, saying he had been fired two weeks after reinstatement and had been asked by the band to state that he had quit.
 The band then released a formal announcement reiterating their impending retirement and that Starkey "needs to devote all his energy" towards his other projects.
 He later claimed that he had been "retired rather than fired".
+Starkey was still set to perform songs by The Who at an upcoming solo concert in February 2026.
+In August 2026, Daltrey revealed to the audience at a solo show in Las Vegas that The Who had recently rehearsed with Starkey for a possible European leg of the farewell tour, with Starkey later confirming Daltrey's comments.